-Coffee Regional Medical Center, Inc. ("CRMC") is a non-profit, 88-bed hospital located in Douglas, Georgia.
-Since 1953, CRMC has served the healthcare needs of the community as the sole hospital-provider in Douglas, Georgia and surrounding Coffee County.
-CRMC's mission is to provide the highest-quality healthcare, in a safe and caring environment, for both patients and families.
+Coffee Regional Medical Center, Inc. (CRMC or Medical Center) has been the driving force for health and wellness in Coffee County and the surrounding area since 1953.
+As an Emory Healthcare Network Affiliate, the Medical Center collaborates with Emory on initiatives to improve care locally.
+CRMC has served the healthcare needs of the community as the sole hospital-provider in Douglas, Georgia, and surrounding Coffee County.
+CRMC's mission is to provide exceptional care and wellness close to home.

-CRMC is an acute care hospital for adults and children in southern Georgia whose primary and secondary markets cover Coffee, Jeff Davis, Bacon, Ben Hill and Atkinson counties.
+CRMC is an acute care hospital for adults and children in southern Georgia whose primary and secondary markets cover Coffee, Jeff Davis, Bacon, Ben Hill, and Atkinson counties.